hypercore-protocol/p2p-multiwriter-with-autobase/problems/02/readme.md

 Okay, so in the previous exercise we got our feet a little wet with the basics of P2P networking.
 The `createServer` / `connect` apis are at the foundation of everything we do with P2P, but often when making applications we don't really care who is acting as a server and who is acting as a client.
 After all we are making P2P applications so both peers are usually both at once!
 Similarly we often want to group peers per application and make sure peers reconnect etc.

-To avoid having to have users do all that work themself we usually use an abstraction on top of the Hyperswarm DHT api called ... a swarm.
+To avoid having to have users do all that work themselves we usually use an abstraction on top of the Hyperswarm DHT API called ... a swarm.
 A swarm just represents a set of incoming and outgoing connections that are being maintained for you.

 # Exercise 1